blended-zio/blended-zio/website/blog/2020-11-05-JmsKeepAlive.md

 ---
-slug: zio-jms-keepalive
+slug: zio-jms-keep-alive
 title: Keep alive for JMS connections
 tags: [ZIO, Streams, JMS]
 author: Andreas Gies
 author_url: https://github.com/atooni
 ---

-This article concludes the mini series exploring the ZIO Stream API and shows how a simple keepalive mechanism can be added to a JMS based stream.
+This article concludes the mini series exploring the ZIO Stream API and shows how a simple keep-alive mechanism can be added to a JMS based stream.
 This will check the health of the underlying JMS connection and issue a connection restart if required.

 <!-- truncate -->